 History of Marijuana

-In the late 1700s, the C. indica strain was first classified by French biologist Jean-Baptiste Lamarck.
+In the late 1700s, the C. Indica strain was first classified by French biologist Jean-Baptiste Lamarck.
 He also discovered the intoxicating effect it had on its consumers.
-This was used in its differentiation from the regular hemps grown in Europe at that time.
-Cannabis indica derived its name from its location of first discovery by Lamarck which was India and to establish its difference from the European variety known as Cannabis sativa.
-The indica strain was also considered as a remedy in Western medicine during the 1800s.
+This was used in its differentiation from the regular hemp grown in Europe at that time.
+Cannabis Indica derived its name from its location of first discovery by Lamarck which was India and to establish its difference from the European variety known as Cannabis sativa.
+The Indica strain was also considered a remedy in Western medicine during the 1800s.

-Cannabis sativa has its niche in areas below latitude 30° N and such places include India, Thailand, Nigeria, Mexico and Colombia.
-The sativa leaves are often dried, cooked and consumed by some while another category vaporize or smoke it to get the feeling of being high.
+Cannabis sativa has its niche in areas below latitude 30° N and such places include India, Thailand, Nigeria, Mexico, and Colombia.
+The Sativa leaves are often dried, cooked, and consumed by some while another category vaporizes or smokes it to get the feeling of being high.
 It’s known to have an invigorating effect on its consumers which differentiates it from the sedative Cannabis indica.

-There are two active primary ingredients in Cannabis which are tetrahydrocannabidiol (THC) and cannabidiol (CBD).
-The sativa dominant strain has a higher ratio of THC to CBD.
+There are two active primary ingredients in Cannabis which are tetrahydrocannabinol (THC) and cannabidiol (CBD).
+The Sativa dominant strain has a higher ratio of THC to CBD.
 The high ratio of THC to CBD makes it less likely to be used therapeutically but it’s still commonly used in Ayurveda.
-It works effectively to combat symptoms such as: Depression, ADD, fatigue and mood disorders.
+It works effectively to combat symptoms such as Depression, ADD, fatigue, and mood disorders.

-As earlier mentioned, the indica plants bloom faster than its counterpart sativa strain and this can be influenced by adjusting the light cycle.
+As earlier mentioned, the Indica plants bloom faster than their counterpart Sativa strain and this can be influenced by adjusting the light cycle.
 It’s commonly found in places above the latitude 30° N, in countries like Nepal, Lebanon, Morocco, and Afghanistan.
-When flowering, the buds and flowers usually grow close to each other and produce more resin thereby becoming stickier to the touch when compared to sativa.
-The indica plant is also preferred in the production of hashish due to the amount of resin it contains.
+When flowering, the buds, and flowers usually grow close to each other and produce more resin thereby becoming stickier to the touch when compared to Sativa.
+The Indica plant is also preferred in the production of hashish due to the amount of resin it contains.

-For consumers who prefer being relaxed and a deep state of relaxation, indica becomes their favourite.
+For consumers who prefer being relaxed and in a deep state of relaxation, Indica becomes their favorite.
 It has a sedative effect and a high amount of cannabidiol.
-It’s also known to have therapeutic qualities and is used in the management of insomnia and pain, inducing muscle relaxation and helps with muscle spasms, calming anxiety, headache and migraine relief.
+It’s also known to have therapeutic qualities and is used in the management of insomnia and pain, inducing muscle relaxation and helps with muscle spasms, calming anxiety, headache, and migraine relief.

 This is the third and less popular strain of cannabis.
-It’s quite similar to the indica species growing as a thick foliage and one of the primary varieties known.
+It’s quite similar to the Indica species growing as thick foliage and one of the primary varieties known.
 It’s found to grow farther in northern regions than any other marijuana species and therefore a fast bloomer because of the cold.
 It has a short stature and height of 20-25 inches.
-This strain is used in the production of autoflowers.
+This strain is used in the production of auto flowers.

-Apart from its region of cultivation, ruderalis is less popular because it’s also not known to have much effect on the brain.
-It is used mainly by cultivators in cross breeding with other species to produce hybrids which can flower early and can be cultivated under the northern climates.
+Apart from its region of cultivation, Ruderalis is less popular because it’s also not known to have much effect on the brain.
+It is used mainly by cultivators in crossbreeding with other species to produce hybrids that can flower early and can be cultivated under the northern climates.

-As far back as some 10,000 years ago, Cannabis sativa was already being spun into usable fibre.
-A variety of the sativa strain which grows around the northern hemisphere is cultivated essentially for the benefits of its derived products.
-It has found use in various sectors as a material in the production of items which include paper, clothing, food, Animal feed, biodegradable plastics, insulation, paint, biofuel and also textiles.
+As far back as some 10,000 years ago, Cannabis sativa was already being spun into usable fiber.
+A variety of the Sativa strain which grows around the northern hemisphere is cultivated essentially for the benefits of its derived products.
+It has found use in various sectors as a material in the production of items that include paper, clothing, food, Animal feed, biodegradable plastics, insulation, paint, biofuel, and also textiles.

-In years past, there has been an intense cross breeding among the three main species of cannabis.
-This has led to an endless list cannabis varieties.
-These hybridizations have resulted in varieties with different characteristics such as disease resistance, CBD: THC ratios and the possibilities of better and shorter flowering cycles.
+In years past, there has been intense cross-breeding among the three main species of cannabis.
+This has led to an endless list of cannabis varieties.
+These hybridizations have resulted in varieties with different characteristics such as disease resistance, CBD: THC ratios, and the possibilities of better and shorter flowering cycles.
 Generally, these hybridizations have helped in combining the various positive characteristics of the individual strains used together.

-The main distinguishing factors between both C. indica and C. sativa include height difference, the size and shape of the leaves, quality of the smoke produced, the odour, the chemical properties and the length between the buds.
-Majorly, the indica leaves are wide and robust while that of sativa is long and thin.
+The main distinguishing factors between both C. Indica and C. Sativa include height difference, the size and shape of the leaves, quality of the smoke produced, the odor, the chemical properties, and the length between the buds.
+Majorly, the Indica leaves are wide and robust while that of Sativa is long and thin.

 It can be sometimes difficult to distinguish between both male and female plants but usually, the male plant gets mature earlier than the female sexually.
-This is basically how fertilization and reproduction occurs.
+This is basically how fertilization and reproduction occur.